Oversupply and Forceful Letdown (Milk Ejection Reflex)

 Forceful letdown or milk ejection reflex happens when your milk comes out quickly with a lot of force.

 Too much milk can be as challenging as not enough.
 You may or may not also have a forceful letdown.
-Not all nursing parents who have an oversupply also have a fast milk flow.
+Not all mothers who have an oversupply also have a fast milk flow.
 Distinguishing between the two is important.
 Some signs may be the same for both.

 What to look for in your baby